 Then the swerve of life happened and in a fell swoop I fell into a crevice of turbulence.
 Equal parts malicious imposition and my own imprudence took me from upper-middle class comforts to day to day distress that comes with indigence.
 But where burdens exists, blessings are evident if we only look for them.
 It was precisely my two year exodus that gave me a revelation of true injustice and gave me the wisdom to pursue truth and justice without regard to the labels and constructs that separate us.

-I am a published author and a writer whose speech idea was incorporated into Barack Obama's south Carolina victory speech in 2008 (refer to screen shots of email exchange below for proof since we live in an age of mistrust).
+I am a published author and a writer whose speech idea was incorporated into Barack Obama’s south Carolina victory speech in 2008 (refer to screen shots of email exchange by clicking here for proof since we live in an age of mistrust).
 Once thoroughly entangled in politics and a partisan loyalist, a mugging by way of reality shed political blinders from my eyes and led me on a journey to fight for universal justice.

 I was born in Ethiopia the same year Emperor Haile Selassie was deposed by the communist Derg junta.
 The great grandson five generations removed (family tree link) of Atse (emperor) Tewodros Kassa II, the greatest king of Ethiopia, I have been strongly influenced by the history and my connection to Ethiopia.
 Through my experiences growing up as first generation refugee in America, I writes about the universal experiences of joys, pains and a hope for a better tomorrow that binds all of humanity.